Vyral/base-template/_posts/2020-04-14-a-few-thoughts-about-new-jerseys-inspection-contingency-process.md

 {% include youtube.html %}

-<p style="text-align:center"><em>In this part of my discussion with Attorney Justin D. Decrescente, we discussed how the home inspection process differs from state to state, and what you need to know about the process in New Jersey.</em></p>
+*In this part of my discussion with Attorney Justin D. DeCrescente, we discussed how the home inspection process differs from state to state, and what you need to know about the process in New Jersey.*

-I’m back once again with Attorney Justin D. Decrescente to continue our discussion on home inspection contingencies.&nbsp;
+I’m back once again with Attorney Justin D. DeCrescente to continue our discussion on home inspection contingencies.&nbsp;

 **The purpose of the inspection for a homebuyer is to thoroughly check the home for any defects in its condition.** In New Jersey, the inspection isn’t held until after the offer is accepted by the seller.
 In New York, it’s the opposite.
 Inspection negotiations in New York tend to be a lot less severe as a result.